Coronavirus digest: UK police injured by anti-vaccine protesters | DW | 03.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Four officers were hurt when protesters tried to breach the doors of the UK's vaccine regulator.
+Four officers were hurt when protesters tried to breach the doors of the UK vaccine regulator.
 Meanwhile, the EU settled its lawsuit against jab manufacturer AstraZeneca.
 DW has the latest.

-Dozens of angry anti-vaccine protesters set upon police while demonstrating outside the UK regulator which approves immunizations on Friday.
+Dozens of angry anti-vaccine demonstrators on Friday set upon police during a protest outside the UK regulator that approves immunizations.

 "A number of protesters have become violent towards police.
 Four of our officers have been injured during clashes," the Metropolitan Police said, adding "this is unacceptable."